Developer Quickstart

 - A list of nodes to connect to; this is done by specifying bootnodes, or by providing a list of static nodes.

 - A node key pair and optionally an account.
-If the running network is using permissions, then you need to add the new node's enode details to the permissions file used by existing nodes, or update the onchain permissioning contract.
+If the running network is using permissions, then you need to add the new node's enode details to the permissions file used by existing nodes.

 The following steps describe the process to add a new node to the Developer Quickstart.